 Finalised third-party parental responsibility orders can be Long-term orders or Short-term orders.

 Foster careA form of out-of-home care where the caregiver is authorised and reimbursed (or was offered but declined reimbursement) by the state/territory for the care of the child.
 (This category excludes relatives/kin who are reimbursed).
 There are varying degrees of reimbursement made to foster carers.

 Independent livingAccommodation including private board and lead tenant households.

-IndigenousIncludes children of Aboriginal or Torres Strait Island descent who identify and are identified as an Aboriginal or Torres Strait Islander.
+IndigenousIncludes children of Aboriginal and/or Torres Strait Island descent who identify and are identified as an Aboriginal or Torres Strait Islander.

 InvestigationInvestigations are the process whereby the relevant department obtains more detailed information about a child who is the subject of a notification received between 1 July and 30 June of the relevant financial year.
 Departmental staff make an assessment about the harm or degree of harm to the child and their protective needs.
 An investigation includes sighting or interviewing the child where it is practical to do so.

 Long term careChildren who had been continuously in out-of-home care for 2 or more years.

 Long-term ordersTransfer guardianship/custody to the nominated person for a specified period greater than 2 years; generally until the child reaches the age of 18.

 NeglectAny serious acts or omissions by a person having the care of a child that, within the bounds of cultural tradition, constitute a failure to provide conditions that are essential for the healthy physical and emotional development of a child.

 New clientThose children or young people who have never previously been the subject of an investigation, any type of national care and protection order, or funded out-of-home care placement (excluding respite placements lasting less than 7 days) within the jurisdiction.